 Public Health Insurance

-On the down side, sometimes the health care system may be overworked, causing you to be put on a waiting list.
+On the downside, sometimes the health care system may be overworked, causing you to be put on a waiting list.
 The savings might be worth it though –most expatriates save 60-90% on treatments in Costa Rica.
 The average cost to enroll in this option of insurance is around 7%-11% of a person’s monthly income.

 Private Health Insurance

-Costa Rica Insurance for COVID-19
+Costa Rica Travel Insurance Requirements

 Tips: Always double-check with your provider to verify your coverage –you can find out by going to their website or reading their coronavirus coverage statements.
-It is also wise to double-check with the Costa Rica entry requirements before your departure.
+It is also wise to double-check the Costa Rica entry requirements before your departure.

 Adventure Sports Insurance Coverage

-Costa Rica is full of adventure and you might find yourself doing activities you can’t find in the United States.
+Costa Rica is full of adventure and you might find yourself doing activities you can’t do in the United States.
 For instance, your family might sign-up to go spelunking or you and your travel buddies plan on doing some mountain climbing or cliff jumping.